pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 GABARITO: ERRADA

-Item.
 14. The expression "this hardship" (I.8) refers to information presented in the end of the first
 paragraph: the fact that many young people live in the town's urban area.

-Item.
 14. A expressão "esta dificuldade" (I.8) refere-se à informação apresentada no final do primeiro
 parágrafo: o fato de muitos jovens residirem na área urbana da cidade.

 A dificuldade (hardship) mencionada no texto refere-se ao fato de que muitos dos 20.000